true-while/AI-102-Design-Implement-AI-Solution/Module-One/L01_T02-Create-Azure-Cog-Service.md

 1. To create a new Cognitive Services resource using the Azure portal, sign in to the [Azure portal](https://portal.azure.com).
 1. Select the **+ Create a resource** option in the left nav pane or on the Home page of the Azure portal
-1. In the text entry to search the **Azure Marketplace**, enter **Cognitive Services** for a multi-service resource or the specific name of the Cognitive Service you want to create, such as **QnA Maker**
+1. In the text entry to search the **Azure Marketplace**, enter **Cognitive Services** for a multi-service resource.
+    >[!Tip]
+    >You can also enter the specific name of the Cognitive Service you want to create, such as **QnA Maker**, to create a single resource service.
+Use the multi-service option for this lab.
 1. Select the appropriate service from the options
 1. Select the **Create** button
 1. Complete the information required in the dialog according to the descriptions provided in the table